mfms-ncsu/galant/README.md

 https://www.gnu.org/licenses/gpl.html
 for details.

-To compile everything and run the program for the first time, simply type ant while in the home directory.
+You can run Galant immediately by opening a terminal window, going to the galant home directory and executing:

+    java -jar build/jar/Galant.jar
+or (in Windows)
+    java -jar build\jar\Galant.jar

+If you want to (re)compile everything, either because you edited and changed some of the details in the source files, or to simply get a clean install, you need Apache ant.
+Once that is installed, say

+    ant compile

-After that you can run Galant, either by saying ant run or by executing java -jar build/jar/Galant.jar (this may not work on Windows)
+After that you can run Galant with

+    ant run

 Make sure that
-- you have Apache Ant installed (not necessary if running jar file?)
 - you have a JDK installed (Java Development Kit)
 - the JAVA_HOME environment variable is set properly; typical locations (Mac)      /Library/Java/JavaVirtualMachines/jdk1.x.x.jdk/Contents/Home/ (Windows)  C:\Program Files\Java\jdk1.x.x
-   (Linux)    ??
+   (Linux)    don't need to do anything special on most Linux/Unix systems

-Otherwise you may get a null pointer exception from
+Otherwise you may get an exception from
      edu.ncsu.csc.Galant.algorithm.code.CompilerAndLoader.compile
 Galant needs to be able to fire up a Java compiler while it is running.